galderz/fibula/README.md

 so it is more productive to develop Fibula running JMH benchmarks in JVM mode.
 When things are working switch to native to make sure it works there too.
 2. At times performance of JMH benchmarks in native might be different to JMH with HotSpot.
-Running Fibula in JVM mode can help detect issues specific to the Fibula integration, e.g. bytecode generation issues.
+Running Fibula in JVM mode can help detect issues specific to the Fibula integration.

 To do, just remove the `-Dnative` argument to build the benchmarks as a standard JVM application: